cloudfoundry-community/splunk-firehose-nozzle/README.md

     cd splunk-firehose-nozzle
     ```

-1. Authenticate to Cloud Foundruy
+1. Authenticate to Cloud Foundry

     ```shell
     cf login -a https://api.[your cf system domain] -u [your id]